Xaque8787/m3uparser/README.md

       - REPLACE_TERMS # Optional, add more/different replace values, does not override the defaults
       - CLEANERS= # Optional, add more/different cleaner values, does not override the defaults
       - CLEAN_SYNC= # If set to true will remove titles from VOD folders that are not present in m3u files, Defaults to false if blank.
-      - LIVE_TV= # Default is false, true will make a combined livetv.m3u from all live tv streams in M3U_URL
+      - LIVE_TV= # Default is true, true will make a combined livetv.m3u from all live tv streams in M3U_URL
       - EPG_URL="https://epg_url.com, https://epg2_url.com, etc..."
       - UNSORTED= # Default is false if blank, true will put Unsorted_VOD at same path as the other VOD folders.
       - REFRESH_LIB= # Default is false if blank.
 Will refresh libraries after each parsing.